drbergman/PhysiCellCellCreator.jl/docs/src/man/guide.md

 A `disc` patch can also have a `normal` element, defining the normal vector of the disc.
 If omitted, the normal vector is assumed to be `(0, 0, 1)`.
 To set this, add a child element to the patch as `<normal>1.0,0.0,0.0</normal>`.
+Note: the `disc` really is a 2D disc, not a solid sphere even if the PhysiCell simulation is 3D.

 ### `annulus`
 The `annulus` patch has identical parameters to the `disc` patch, but with `radius` replaced by `inner_radius` and `outer_radius`.